codesalot/beautify/README.md

 Besides making text sizes and font styles better, it also has a lot of other features and classes that can be customized and used to make a page prettier.

-If you want to help build Beautify, feel free to help develop it💞
+If you want to help build Beautify, feel free to help submit a pull request💞